1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

 ### Update 1Password SCIM Bridge

-To update to a new version of SCIM bridge, update your stack with a new value for the `SCIMBridgeVersion` parameter to update your SCIM bridge to the latest version.
+To update to the latest version of 1Password SCIM Bridge, update your stack with a new value for the `SCIMBridgeVersion` parameter.
 You can [use the AWS console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks.html) or AWS CLI.
 Use the latest template from this repository ([`op-scim-bridge.yaml`](./op-scim-bridge.yaml)) and update the value of the "1Password SCIM Bridge version" parameter (`SCIMBridgeVersion`).
 Use the existing values for everything else.

 *Example command:*